RegExpTemplate/regexp-template-core/README.md

 // outputs /\d+\.\d* \+ \d+\.\d*/
 ```

-This allows to split parts of a complex regular expression into smaller ones, making it more easy to read and edit.
+This allows you split parts of a complex regular expression into smaller ones, making it easier to read and edit.
-It also allows to reuse this smaller parts in different contexts that the part might be common e.q. the number template in the example above might be used in other contexts that not a sum.
+It also allows the reuse of these smaller parts in different contexts that might be common e.g. the number template in the example above might be used in other contexts than sum.

 The subtemplates are independent.
 The [template variables](#Template-Variables) assigned to the parent template will not propagate to the _subtemplate_.